I’m interested in Journalism but I don’t think I want to be a reporter. Is this still a good major for me?

 How big are Journalism classes?

 Journalism lecture and discussion classes range in size from 20 to 40 students.
-Our writing classes are between 12 and 15 students.
+Our writing classes are capped at 16 students.